See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Why Identity Resolution Matters

 Consumers interact with brands across a multitude of devices and platforms.
 A customer might see a mobile ad in the morning, browse a website on a tablet during her commute, and open an email on her laptop at work.
-Without identity resolution, these three touchpoints appear to come from three different people.
+Without cross-device identity resolution, these three touchpoints appear to come from three different people.
 With identity resolution, they are stitched into a single customer profile, enabling seamless engagement and smarter next-best-action decisions.

 The challenge extends beyond devices.
 Data captured about customers is often trapped inside platform-specific silos.
 A web analytics system that identifies users by cookie ID has no connection to email addresses captured in a marketing automation platform.
 These data silos prevent businesses from creating unified profiles and result in inconsistent messaging across channels.